-Using Ollama and Continue as GitHub Copilot alternative
+Using Ollama and Continue as a GitHub Copilot Alternative

-Unless you've just awoken from a comma, you've likely tried using an LLM in your IDE.
+Unless you've just awoken from a coma, you've likely tried using a Large Language Model (LLM) in your IDE.

-You likely use GitHub Copilot for your coding needs, and maybe even Code Whisperer if you're an AWS user.
-But what if you can't afford it or your company doesn't permit the use of these services?
-Because to be clear, it's sending a copy of your text and code to them for processing, and they are using your data to train their models.
+You probably use GitHub Copilot for your coding needs, and perhaps even Code Whisperer if you're an AWS user.
+But what if you can't afford it, or your company doesn't permit the use of these services?
+To be clear, using these services involves sending a copy of your text and code to them for processing, and they use your data to train their models.

 Anyway, back on topic...

-Due to that limitation at work I've been using Ollama and Continue as alternatives to Copilot, which has been working pretty well so far!
+Due to such limitations at work, I've been using Ollama and Continue as alternatives to Copilot, and it has been working quite well so far!

 Ollama - Run a Local LLM

-If you haven't heard of it, Ollama is an open source alternative to GPT models like ChatGPT, but with a focus on privacy and control.
+If you haven't heard of it, Ollama is an open-source alternative to GPT models like ChatGPT, focusing on privacy and control.
 It's designed to run locally (or privately) without sending your data to third parties.
 Woot!

 After installing Ollama, you can run a local instance of an LLM and interact with it through your terminal or IDE plugins.

-For this guide lets install a for prompting and then one for autocompletion.
+For this guide, let's install one model for prompting and another for autocompletion.

 Pull the Models

-First of all models are changing constantly, so you need to make sure that your models are up-to-date.
-And how much GPU and memory you have on your machine.
+First, keep in mind that models are constantly changing, so you need to ensure your models are up-to-date.
+Also, consider the amount of GPU and memory available on your machine.

 ollama pull llama3.1:8b

-For autocompletion, deepseek-coder-v2 is a great model, but check https://docs.continue.dev/setup/select-model#autocomplete to see if there are any updates or new models available.
+is an excellent model, but check https://docs.continue.dev/setup/select-model#autocomplete to see if there are any updates or newer models available.

 ollama pull deepseek-coder-v2:16b